 Category Archive: Air Receiver Tanks

-How to Size an Air Receiver Tank
+How to Size a Compressed Air Tank

 Achieving the maximum benefits from an air receiver tank necessitates choosing one that is properly sized for the compressed air system.
 In most cases, a receiver tank is sized at 2 gal/scfm.
 However, if big surges in demand are expected, the size is increased to between 4 and 10 gal/scfm.
 The following article goes into further detail about what an air receiver tank is, why it is important, and how to properly size one for a compressed air system.